aragon/osx/packages/contracts/docs/core/01-how-it-works/01-the-core-contracts/02-permissions.md

 mapping(bytes32 => address) internal permissionsHashed;
 ```

-Here, the `bytes32` keys are the permission hashes and the `address` values are either zero-address flags, such as `ALLOW_FLAG = address(0)` and `UNSET_FLAG = address(2)` indicating if the permission is set, or an actual address pointing to a `PermissionOracle` contract, which is discussed in the next section of this guide.
+Here, the `bytes32` keys are the permission hashes and the `address` values are either zero-address flags, such as `ALLOW_FLAG = address(0)` and `UNSET_FLAG = address(2)` indicating if the permission is set, or an actual address pointing to a `PermissionCondition` contract, which is discussed in the next section of this guide.

 ### Authorization Modifiers